ritviksainarayan/tidalcircularization/README.md

 *Authors: Ritvik Sai Narayan and Aaron Geller*

-This package provides a clean, class-based Python interface for fitting tidal circularization models to stellar binary data using **MCMC** with [emcee](https://emcee.readthedocs.io/).
+This package provides a clean, class-based Python interface for fitting tidal circularization models to stellar binary data using an **MCMC** algorithm with [emcee](https://emcee.readthedocs.io/).

 It implements the functional form from *Meibom & Mathieu (2005)* with Gaussian–Hermite quadrature to account for measurement errors in both period and eccentricity.